This post is about modelling in Blender using Bezier curves.

 Now here is the best part… being able to control your model after it has been created.

-By editing both the Bezier Circle and Path, you are able to elongate, twist, turn, shift, scale the wire with complete flexibility.
+By editing both the Bezier Circle and Path, you are able to elongate, twist, turn, shift & scale the wire with total control & flexibility.

 Once again – the quickest way to see this in action would be go to to time line 3:18 on the above video!